apache/mynewt-documentation/docs/tutorials/sensors/air_quality_ble.rst

-Air quality sensor project via Bluetooth
+Air Quality Sensor Project via Bluetooth
 ----------------------------------------

 This is a follow-on project to the :doc:`Basic Air Quality Sensor <air_quality_sensor>` project; so it is assumed that you have worked through that project and have your CO2 sensor working properly with your nRF52DK board.

 So let's get started making this thing Bluetooth enabled!